infinum/ios-handbook/Tips 'n tricks/Sign in with apple.md

 ## Implementation notes

-These are some notes that we've gathered while testing out this feature - they could prove to be useful to you:
+These are some notes that we've gathered while testing out this feature, which could prove to be useful to you:

 * Sign in with Apple is supported only on iOS 13+, so if you're supporting older OS versions `@available` will be your friend
 * simulators can be hit or miss when it comes to working as one would expect, so test your implementation on a real device as much as you can; if it works in a simulator, great, but if you get an error 1000 (undefined) and you can’t figure out why, switch to a real device and see if the problem persists